-Additionally, since our model is imperfect and things will never go perfectly according to plan, we adopt a model predictive control (MPC) approach, in which we solve Eqn.
-8 at every time step to select the best H-step action sequence, but then we execute only the first action from that sequence before replanning again at the next time step using updated state information.
+Additionally, since our model is imperfect and things will never go perfectly according to plan, we adopt a model predictive control (MPC) approach, where at every time step we perform random-shooting or CEM to select the best H-step action sequence, but then we execute only the first action from that sequence before replanning again at the next time step using updated state information.
+This reduces the effect of compounding errors when using our approximate dynamics model to plan too far into the future.